zeek/zeek-docs/script-reference/types.rst

 Vectors of type ``count`` can also be operands for the bitwise and/or/xor operators, ``&``, ``|`` and ``^``.

+Vectors of type ``string`` can be concatenated element-wise through the ``+`` operator, yielding a new vector of ``string`` containing the resulting values.
+Both operand vectors must be of the same length.
+A vector of type ``string`` can also be paired with a scalar operand using any operator that supports string/scalar operations (i.e., concatenation and comparisions).
+The resulting vector will contain the result of the operator applied to each of the elements.
+(Note that, as a little quirk of the language, for a string vector ``v`` there is a difference between ``v = v + "foo"`` and ``v += "foo"``: the former extends each element, while the latter appends a new element to the vector.)

 See the :zeek:keyword:`for` statement for info on how to iterate over the elements in a vector.